 Would you like a reminder of this post for National Coconut Cream Pie Day?
 Just pin this image to one of your recipe boards on Pinterest so that you can easily find it later.

+This coconut cream pie is easier than you might think.
+This delicious pie is creamy, decadent and full of coconut.
+It's the perfect make-ahead dessert!
 Keep an eye on the coconut flakes when they're baking so they don't cook too much.
 They should be golden brown when done.
 Make sure to stir mixture on the stovetop consistently.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Nutritional information is approximate due to natural variation in ingredients and the cook-at-home nature of our meals.

 Serving Size: 1